Beaufort (dinghy)

 The Beaufort is a substantial GRP sailing dinghy, with round bilges (appearing similar to a carvel smooth hull, a mainsail and a jib.

 It was designed by Ian Proctor c.
 1965.
-It's a relatively stable cruising dinghy, and is equipped with a metal centreplate.
+It is a relatively stable cruising dinghy, and is equipped with a metal centreplate.

 The Beaufort sail mark is a trumpet with a black square beneath and a white "B" within the black square.